MarieRodiet/sportsee_front/README.md

 2. cd sportsee
 3. npm install
 4. npm run start
+5. add /user/12 **OR** /user/12 to the end of the http://localhost:8000/ URL in your browser

 ## Use data from BACK END

-You are free to use the data from a local server.
-In order to do that, you will need to:

 1. Install this [repo](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions on its README file.
 2. Visit this [endpoint](http://localhost:3000/user/12) to check that the server is up and running
-3. Go to the sportsee FRONT END repo, find src/pages/App.js and change the variable isMockedUrl to FALSE
+3. Go to the sportsee FRONT END repo, find src/pages/App.js and change the variable
+`const isMockedUrl = false`
 4. Refresh the page